 What is a Hand Surgeon?

-A hand surgeon is a physician who is proficient in both the non-surgical and surgical treatment of most hand and upper extremity conditions.
-After completing a residency in general, plastic, or orthopaedic surgery, hand surgeons complete an additional year of training in the injuries, diseases, and conditions unique to the hand and arm.
-The complete care of the hand and upper extremity involves specialized techniques in orthopaedic, plastic, neurologic, arthroscopic, and microvascular surgery — combining features from multiple surgical specialites.
-Over the last several decades, there have been enormous strides in the understanding and treatment of hand and upper extremity conditions.
-RHC physicians and therapists stay informed of the latest developments in upper extremity care though weekly conferences and national meetings.
-National board certification is available in both orthopaedic surgery and hand surgery.
-All Raleigh Hand Center physicians are board certified or eligible.
+A “hand surgeon” is a physician who is proficient in both the non-surgical and surgical treatment of most hand and upper extremity conditions.
+After completing a residency in general, plastic, or orthopedic surgery, hand surgeons complete an additional year of training in the injuries, diseases, and conditions unique to the hand and arm.
+The complete care of the hand and upper extremity involves specialized techniques in orthopedic, plastic, neurologic, arthroscopic, and microvascular surgery — combining features from multiple surgical specialties.